iifl-logo

 What is the Difference Between Intraday and Delivery Trading?

 Intraday trading is buying and selling on the same day or selling and buying on the same day.
 At the end of the day, the net position on the stock must be zero.
 In such cases, the demat account will not be impacted as the profits or losses on the intraday trade will be either debited or credited to your trading account.
-Delivery trading actually entails taking credit into your demat account by paying the full value of purchase by T+1.
+In terms of trading, delivery meaning in share market entails taking credit into your demat account by paying the full value of the purchase by T+1.

 How to Start Delivery Trading